ngParty/react-todo-app/docs/README.md

 This tutorial will take you step by step on how to create your own todo list application using React and TypeScript.

-> At the moment, it's not possible to complete this without a mentor as it lacks thorough explanation of every step, but that's what you are here right! 🤗
+> At the moment, it's not possible to complete this without a mentor as it lacks thorough explanation of every step.
+Actually, that's what your mentors are here for, right? 🤗

 [🚀 Let's start !](./0-introduction.md)